From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Discussion

-In our concluding analyses below, we underscore the importance of the connectivity map and the network topological metrics, which would have been difficult to rationalize through direct interface connections alone.
-We specifically discuss: (A) Locating the SARS-CoV2 mutations on the sidechain non-covalent connectivity map and to understand the effects of mutations on affinity towards ACE2 receptor and related functions, (B) to understand the rationale behind the efficacy of designed ACE2 decoy receptors to effectively neutralize the Coronaviruses, which are constantly evolving.
+Here, we underscore the importance of the connectivity map and the network topological metrics, which would have been difficult to rationalize through direct interface connections alone.
+Firstly, we have located a majority of the mutations in the receptor binding domain of SARS-CoV2, at the interface of the complex with ACE2 receptor, from the sidechain non-covalent connectivity maps.
+Based on the results presented in the previous section, below we present our analyses on its implications to understanding Sequence-Strucrure-Functional correlation.